 You spend approximately 33% of your life asleep, so it’s important that you find the best mattress for you.
 But what do you need to know before you make the investment?

-With a host of various shapes, sizes, and softnesses available, it can be hard to know how to shop for a mattress the right way.
+With a host of shapes, sizes, and softnesses available, it can be hard to know how to shop for a mattress the right way.
 However, these sleep experts will make turn the process into a dream.

 Alex Savy, a Certified Sleep Science Coach and the Founder of Sleeping Ocean, explains that this primarily comes down to your sleeping position.

 ‘Side sleepers need more of a hug for the protruding shoulders and hips.
 That’s why they are usually advised to pick softer mattresses,’ Alex explains.
-Meanwhile, back sleepers need a good balance between support (for the spine) and cushioning (for the hips), so they should opt for medium-firm mattresses.
+'Meanwhile, back sleepers need a good balance between support (for the spine) and cushioning (for the hips), so they should opt for medium-firm mattresses.

 ‘As for stomach sleepers, they require sturdy support and don’t really need much cushioning.
 That’s why they are recommended to stick to firm mattresses,’ he says.

-H&G’s mattress editor Jaclyn Turner agrees.
+H&G’s former mattress editor Jaclyn Turner agrees.
 According to Jaclyn, most people find comfort with a medium mattress, but it depends on how you sleep.
 ‘While a super soft, cloud-like mattress may sound like a dream, it might not be doing you any favors,’ she adds.